 Healthy Monitoring of Prescription Use

-One tool that can be used to encourage responsible use of powerful opioid painkillers is a patient-controlled analgesia (PCA), that allows you to give yourself a carefully measured out dosage when needed.
+One tool that can be used to encourage responsible use of powerful opioid painkillers is a patient-controlled analgesia (PCA), which allows you to give yourself a carefully measured out dosage when needed.
 Because it takes time for a medication to enter into your system, it will only honor the first request within a set period.
 Too much will make you too drowsy to press the button.
 In this way, overdoes are prevented.
 For this reason, it’s very important that the person in need of the medication be the one to press the button, not other friends and family.

 Pain gets in the way of your healing process, so the aftermath of serious surgery is not the time to try to ignore and endure pain.
 Rather, it’s a time to carefully listen to your body’s real needs, and communicate with a health care professional to find a responsible way of dealing with that pain.
 Within those boundaries, medication can be an important part of recovery.